georgemuriithi/tomato-disease-detection/README.md

 </p>

 ## Problem Description
-Farmers face economic losses for failing to detect diseases in their tomato plants or giving them wrong treatments after making incorrect assumptions.
-It is also an additional cost to hire experts to investigate tomato plants and identify diseases.
+Farmers face economic losses for failing to identify diseases in their tomato plants or giving them wrong treatments after making incorrect assumptions.
+It is also an additional cost to hire experts to inspect tomato plants and identify diseases.

 ## Solution Approach
-A mobile app is developed to help farmers identify tomato diseases by taking pictures of tomato leaves.
+A mobile app is developed to help farmers identify tomato diseases by taking pictures of the leaves.
 This is simple and accurate.
-The app uses a CNN model trained for image classification to identify tomato diseases through tomato leaves.
+The app uses a CNN model trained for image classification.

 - Data Collection: <a href="https://www.kaggle.com/datasets/mohitsingh1804/plantvillage">Kaggle PlantVillage Dataset</a>
-- <a href="https://github.com/georgemuriithi/tomato-disease-detection/blob/main/Tomato-Disease-Detection-Model.ipynb">Model Building</a>: TensorFlow, CNN, Data Augmentation
+- <a href="https://github.com/georgemuriithi/tomato-disease-detection/blob/main/Tomato-Disease-Detection-Model.ipynb">Model</a>: TensorFlow, CNN
 - MLOps: TensorFlow Serving, Docker
 - Backend: FastAPI
 - Frontend: React Native, React JS
-- Deployment: GCP (Google Cloud Platform), GCF (Google Cloud Functions)
+- Deployment: GCP (Google Cloud Platform)

-### Model Building & Performance
+### Model
 <a href="https://colab.research.google.com/drive/1-4BZ6qLznewBHl65NsbmWRswJijglM5w?usp=sharing">
   <img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg">
 </a>